EllaBerglas/PatternAnalysis-2025/recognition/s4742538_alzheimers/README.md

 ## Describe any specific pre-processing you have used with references if any.
 Justify your training, validation
 ## and testing splits of the data.

+# evaluations
+false negatives are bad, test on each alzheimers and normal to determine tp, fp etc medical diagnosis do not want to under diagnose. \